Skip to main content

 How much is a parking ticket?

 A parking ticket can range from $20 to $450 depending on the type you receive, the city you get the ticket in, and other factors.
-A standard parking ticket for having a meter expire anywhere from $20 to $40 based on the municipality.
+A standard parking ticket for having a meter expire costs anywhere from $20 to $40, depending on the municipality.

 Parking in an accessible parking spot without a permit can cost you up to $450.
 Check with your municipality for a list of parking infractions and fees in your area.